rooftopcellist/recipes/dinner/mushroom-and-gruyere-tartlets.md

-# Mushroom and gruyere tartlets
+# Mushroom and Gruyere Tartlets

 These tartlets are crack.
 Don't bring them to a party if you are bad at sharing food.
 Or alternatively, make a secret second batch just for yourself.